Who we are

 Open access, academy-controlled journals have been a common feature of scholarly communications since the rise of the Internet.
 Many are of high procedural quality, but are less well known than commercial journals of similar or lower quality.

-Our efforts are complementary to the work of discipline-based organizations such as LingOA, MathOA, PsyOA, and the overarching FOAA, that focus primarily on converting commercially controlled subscription journals to Fair Open Access.
+Our efforts are complementary to the work of discipline-based organizations such as LingOA and MathOA that focus primarily on converting commercially controlled subscription journals to Fair Open Access.
 All these organizations aim to demonstrate that the Fair Open Access model is superior to the model of subscription journals owned by for-profit publishers.

 See a list of prominent researchers who are public supporters of Fair Open Access.